 If you used paint to whitewash laminate planks, sealing isn’t mandatory but helps.

 When the laminate floor is dry, you’ll enjoy that rustic appearance on your floor.

 Here are other expert ways to whitewash or lighten laminate flooring:

 By Using Off-white Flat Paint

 You can get a whitewashed rustic appearance by using off-white flat paint like chalk.
-Chalk is a flat paint that dries quickly and offers that vintage appearance.
+Chalk is a flat paint that dries fast and offers that vintage appearance.

-If you use chalk paint with off-white color on your laminate flooring, you’ll get that whitewashed appearance.
-But you should seal chalk paint because it’s not capable of withstanding the heavy traffic of a laminate floor.
+If you use chalk paint with off-white color on your laminate flooring, you’ll get a whitewashed appearance.
+But you should seal chalk paint because the paint isn’t durable enough.

 By Using Clorox Bleach